apache/servicecomb-toolkit/README.md

 $ mvn clean install
 ```

-### 3.2 Use the toolkit-cli
+### 3.2 Use the toolkit cli
-The executable jar package is located in the toolkit/toolkit-cli/target/bin directory
+The executable jar package is located in the toolkit/cli/target/bin directory
 ```shell
 $ java -jar toolkit-cli-{version}.jar help
 ```